HelloHaruSystem/haru_chat_auth_server/README.md

 - **DELETE** `/api/users/:id` - Delete a user
 - **PUT** `/api/users/:id/ban` - Ban a user
 - **PUT** `/api/users/:id/unban` - Unban a user

-## Authentication Flow

-1. **Registration**: Users register with a username and password
-2. **Login**: Users login to receive a JWT token
-3. **Authentication**: Subsequent requests include the JWT token in the Authorization header
-4. **Verification**: The server verifies the token before processing protected requests
-5. **Authorization**: Role-based permissions control access to admin features

 ## Integration with Haru_Chat